 Grade point hours are those hours for which a student registered and received a letter grade (A, B, B+, C, C+, D, F, I).
-No withdrawals, PR grades or dropped courses are included but the GPA does include Fs and Incompletes.
+No withdrawals, PR grades or dropped courses are included but the GPA does include Fs and Incompletes unless otherwise specified.